-Employment classified advertising is expensive, and practices must get the most return on investment for these dollars.
+Print employment classified advertising is expensive, and practices must get the most return on investment for these dollars.
 Running ads for three consecutive days including Sundays (to ensure higher readership) in regional newspapers is often cost effective.
 Community newspapers are usually less expensive.
+Regional newspapers often offer an online ad as well as a printed ad.

-The internet is used by most job applicants since it allows them to filter the ads that meet their exact criteria.
-With this said, one needs to carefully word the ad to attract candidates with the desired qualifications and values.
-Online employment recruitment websites, such as monster.com, might also prove useful in attracting qualified candidates.
+The Internet is used by most job applicants because it is convenient and allows them to filter the ads that meet their exact criteria.
+Therefore, you will need to carefully word the ad to attract candidates with the desired qualifications and values.
+There are many good online employment recruitment web sites, such as monster.com, indeed.com and careerbuilder. com, that might prove useful in attracting qualified candidates.

 Professional organizations and publications, especially nursing publications, are valuable for attracting candidates.
-Regional and national societies (e.g., American Academy of Physician Assistants), and county medical societies may offer cost-effective recruitment tools.
-Encouraging other staff members to recruit friends, family, and colleagues can be fruitful.
-(Providing incentive bonuses for staff who refer new employees who stay beyond a three-month probationary period may improve recruiting results as well as staff morale.)
+Regional and national societies (e.g., the American Academy of Physician Assistants) and county medical societies may offer cost-effective recruitment tools.
+It also can be fruitful to encourage other staff members to recruit friends, family and colleagues.
+Additionally, providing incentive bonuses for staff who refer new employees who stay beyond a three-month probationary period may improve recruiting results as well as staff morale.